octo-technology/OpenTezos/docs/private/installation.md

 ### Docker Build

-The file Dockerfile will be used to build a docker image with all the required tezos dependencies.
+The Dockerfile will be used to build a docker image with all the required Tezos dependencies.
 Run the following command:

 ```shell
 cd private-tezos-blockchain